sis00337/Pycharm-For-Dummies/docs/search.md

 : An open-sourced version control software used by many developers to track and manage file changes.
 This software is useful when collaborating in a software development environment.

 #### GitHub
-: A popular Git repositiory hosting service.
+: A popular Git repository hosting service.

+#### IDE
+: IDE stands for the integrated development environment.
+IDE is an application that provides comprehensive tools and functions to computer programmers for software development.

 #### Interpreter
 :  An interpreter is a program that reads and executes code.

 #### Pull
-: The act of receiving updates from a remote repositiory to your local source files.
+: The act of receiving updates from a remote repository to your local source files.

 #### Push
-: The act of updating local changes of a source file onto a remote repositiory.
+: The act of updating local changes of a source file onto a remote repository.

+#### PyCharm
+: An integrated development environment (IDE) used in computer programming.
+It is specifically for the Python language.

 #### Python
 : An object-oriented language that focuses on simple code syntax and readability.

 #### Repository
 : A centralized location that hosts multiple source codes and resource files.
-Software developers often use the shorthand form "Repo" for repository.
+Software developers often use the shorthand form "Repo" for a repository.

 #### Version Control
 : A tracking and logging system that saves your source files.